Severson-Group/eMach-matlab/README.md

 - **Class names:** start upper case and then move to camel case, i.e. `MaterialGeneric`

 Follow the MATLAB editor's guidelines on maximum line length.
 Wrapping to multiple lines is preferred over code that has excessively wide lines.
-This is for readibility and printability reasons.
+This is for readability and printability reasons.

 ### Object-Oriented Programming
 The reference manual for MATLAB OOP can be found [here](https://www.mathworks.com/help/pdf_doc/matlab/matlab_oop.pdf).